 What this means for brand communications is important.
 Since consumers can only listen to one voice at a time, brands who attempt to say many things at once, are pretty much wasting their breath.

 When I first started doing Art Direction for Gladiator GarageWorks, the brand managers would require almost every photo we took—of a garage with products— to include virtually every product available.
-The reasoning behind this is simple, and easy to understand.
-Each shot is a big sales opportunity, which means they need to say as much as possible; these products are great for tools, they are great for organizing, they work well for gardeners, and for sporty or non sporty needs.
+The reasoning behind this is simple and easy to understand.
+Each shot is a big sales opportunity, which means they need to say as much as possible; these products are great for tools, they are great for organizing, they work well for gardeners, and for sporty or nonsporty needs.
 However, the reality of this type of effort is that none of the messages end up being processed by consumers at all.
-It wasn't till we started focusing on sending strong messages one at a time—by designing one garage for gardeners, or one garage for auto enthusiasts—that the message started getting through.
+It wasn't till we started focusing on sending strong messages one at a time—by designing and presenting one type of garage for gardeners, or a garage for auto enthusiasts—that the messages started getting through.

 Since the brain won't let you listen to everything being said, choosing what to say as a brand—and only saying that— becomes more than just smart strategy, it becomes a matter of scientific necessity.